alanphys/LinaQA/readme.txt

 * GDCM (optional depending on type of compression)

 5) Installation
-This assumes mini/anaconda or other python interpreter is installed
+This assumes the latest version of mini/anaconda or other python interpreter is installed.

 Install PyQt5
 Open miniconda prompt